bhj/KaraokeEternal/docs/_docs/index.md

 #### Augmenting or Replacing the Parser (Advanced)

-Instead of a configuration object (as shown above), you can return a function that will be used to create a new parser, allowing you to augment or even replace the default parser.
-This is useful if you have many oddly-named files that could use some batch string processing to appear nicely in the library.
+Instead of a configuration object (as shown above), you can return a function that will be used to create a new parser, allowing anything from slightly tweaking to completely replacing the default one.
+This is especially useful if you have many oddly-named files that need extra processing to appear nicely in the library.

-Karaoke Forever uses a simple middleware-based parser.
-Here *middleware* refers to an individual function, and *parser* refers to a stack of middleware that will run in series when called (it is also a function).
+Karaoke Forever uses a simple middleware-based filename parser.
+Here *middleware* refers to an individual function, and *parser* refers to a [stack of middleware](https://github.com/bhj/karaoke-forever/blob/master/server/Scanner/MetaParser/defaultMiddleware.js) that will run in series when called (it is itself a function).
 Your `_kfconfig.js` should return a *parser creator*, in other words, a function that Karaoke Forever will call to get the parser for the current folder.

-Your parser creator has access to the default middleware and parser so it's easy to add a bit of string manipulation without reinventing the wheel.
+Your parser creator has access to the [default middleware stack](https://github.com/bhj/karaoke-forever/blob/master/server/Scanner/MetaParser/defaultMiddleware.js) so it's easy to add a bit of string manipulation without reinventing the wheel.
 For example, this will create a parser that removes the word 'junk' from the input filename:

 ```js
 return ({ composeSync, getDefaultParser, getDefaultMiddleware }) => {